 The broader question of renewable reliability goes beyond just nighttime, if you're weighing solar against wind or a hybrid setup, our article on solar and wind reliability covers the data on uptime and grid integration.

 When headlines announce "solar panels that work at night," they're describing this lab research.
-It's genuinely interesting science.
-Treat commercial claims with scepticism until real-world products appear and field testing validates performance outside controlled conditions.
+Genuinely interesting science.
+Treat commercial claims with skepticism until real products appear and field testing validates them outside controlled conditions.

 Summary